Apigggy/apiggy-gradle-plugin/README.md

-# apiggy-gradle-plugin
+# apiggs-gradle-plugin
-easy use apiggy with gradle
+easy use apiggs with gradle